-Implementation
+• Implementation

 Given the potential risks to human rights mentioned above, the company has put in place deliberate efforts to reduce and where possible prevent abuse to human rights by undertaking different actions as described in the subsequent sections under the different principles.

-The company has provided employment opportunities to over 50 people.
+The company has provided employment opportunities to over 173 people.
 All these people are willingly employed; they have contracts and are free to leave in case they want.
 In addition, the company pays a competitive wage to the workers.
 Workers are provided with adequate protection while at work regarding PPE, provided with adequate food and are covered by health insurance.
 Training in first aid is done annually and first aid kits are available in offices, and all workers' camp and field operational sites.
-A workers' clinic has been established to offer timely treatment to the workers.
+A workers' clinic has been established and offers timely treatment to the workers.
+The health centre is also accessible by the community at a cost.